brodieG/diffobj/CRAN.md

-This is a minor release with bugfixes and assorted enhancements.
+This is a minor release to resolve failures under the upcoming version of testthat along with some bugfixes.

 ## R CMD check --as-cran